James George Barbadoes: New England Anti-Slavery Society

-In 1833, James G. Barbadoes, Boston, a member of the New England Anti-Slavery Society Convention states, among five cases of kidnapping within his knowledge, one was of his own brother.
+In 1833, James G. Barbadoes, Boston, a member of the New England Anti-Slavery Society Convention, states that among five cases of kidnapping within his knowledge, one was of his own brother.

 About eighteen years ago, Robert H. Barbadoes was kidnapped in New Orleans, imprisoned, handcuffed and chained, for about five months or longer, and deprived every way of communication his situation to his parents.
 His protection was taken from him, and torn up.
 He was often severely flogged, to be made submissive, and deny that that he was free born.
 He was unluckily caught with a letter wrote with a stick, and with the blood drawn from his own veins, for the purpose of communicating to his father his situation; but this project failed, for the letter was torn was away from him and destroyed, and he very severely flogged.
 He then lost most every hope; but at length the above Peter Smith was kidnapped again in this garden of paradise of freedom, and being lodged in the same cell with his, he communicated to Smith the particulars of his suffering.
 At the examination of Smith, he was found to have free papers, signed by the Governor, in consequence of which, he was set at liberty, He then wrote Barbadoes' parents, and likewise arrived in Boston as soon as the letter.
 Free papers were immediately obtained, and signed by his father and Mrs. Mary Turel, Mr. ____ Giles, and Thomas Clark, town clerk; and by the Governor of the State, demanding him without delay.
 He was returned to his native town, Boston, where all these persons belonged.
 The above wrote by James G. Barbadoes.
 Testified by him and others of the connexions.
 Suffolk, as: Boston, Nov.
 20, 1833.
 Subscribed and sworn, before me, David L. Child, Justice of the Peace.